 If you are in need of continuing education for your general certification (NASM or ACE), this would be a fantastic addition to your arsenal as a personal trainer and will make you a much better trainer!

-Not only will it knockoff those continuing education credits, but you will genuinely enjoy everything that you learn!
+It will knock off those continuing education credits, and you will genuinely enjoy everything you learn!
 The certification costs $399 right now; I recommend that you check out!
 What did you guys think of my ace orthopedic exercise specialist review?

 Have you guys gone through this program, would you guys think?
 Leave me a comment down below, and in the meantime happy personal training!